msychung/Industrial-Group-Project/README.md

 ```
 where `module-name` is the name of the module, e.g. `matplotlib`, `scikit-image`.
 These modules can all be entered in the same line, separated by spaces.

-_N.B pip, a package manager for Python, should already be installed if using Python 3.4 and above.
-If necessary you can upgrade it to the most recent version through:_
+*N.B.* pip, a package manager for Python, should already be installed if using Python 3.4 and above.
+If necessary you can upgrade it to the most recent version through:
 ```
 > python -m pip install -U pip
 ```